211225347/Smart-Academic-Library-Assistance-System-SALAS-/reflection7.md

 is a trap that wastes more time in customization than it saves in structure.

-The Automated Kanban was the right choice not because it was the most sophisticated, but because it was the most appropriate — its automation matched exactly the PR-based development workflow I intended to use for SALAS, and its simplicity left room for meaningful customization rather than requiring me to undo structure that did not apply.
+The Automated Kanban was the right choice not because it was the most sophisticated, but because it was the most appropriate, its automation matched exactly the PR-based development workflow I intended to use for SALAS, and its simplicity left room for meaningful customization rather than requiring me to undo structure that did not apply.

 The customization itself presented a different kind of challenge.
-Adding the Testing column was straightforward to justify — the Definition of Done in AGILE_PLANNING.md explicitly requires acceptance criteria verification before a story is closed, so Testing had to be a visible stage.
+Adding the Testing column was straightforward to justify, the Definition of Done in AGILE_PLANNING.md explicitly requires acceptance criteria verification before a story is closed, so Testing had to be a visible stage.
 The Blocked column was harder to justify to myself because it felt pessimistic: why plan for things going wrong before development has even started?
-But the dependencies between SALAS stories — particularly US-003 depending on US-001, and US-005 depending on sufficient data from US-003 — make blocking a real, predictable risk rather than a hypothetical one.
+But the dependencies between SALAS stories, particularly US-003 depending on US-001, and US-005 depending on sufficient data from US-003, make blocking a real, predictable risk rather than a hypothetical one.
 A board that has no way to represent blocked work is a board that lies about the state of the project.